US Workation Guide - Atlanta, Georgia : The South's Most Underrated Remote Work City

 Atlanta has strong broadband infrastructure as a major metro and business hub.
 Furnished short-term rentals in Midtown and Inman Park consistently advertise 300–500 Mbps fiber connections.

-Atlanta ranks fifth in public WiFi density, with 150 hotspots per 100,000 residents Coworking Mag — meaning connectivity options are genuinely distributed across the city, not just clustered downtown.
+Atlanta ranks fifth in public WiFi density, with 150 hotspots per 100,000 residents — meaning connectivity options are genuinely distributed across the city, not just clustered downtown.

 For critical video calls, dedicated coworking space is the reliable choice.
 For regular work sessions, the café and co-working options are more than adequate.
 Major carriers (AT&T, Verizon, T-Mobile) all have strong coverage throughout the metro area.